kyleburton/sandbox/writing/bash/20241020-fundamental-warts-and-oddities-stringsub.md

-Bash's string substitution looked super terse and confusing to me for a long long time, though once I learned it, it became one of my most commonly used patterns.
+Bash's string substitution looked super terse and confusing to me for a long long time, though once I learned it, it became one of my most commonly used idioms.

 Want to strip a prefix or suffix from a variable?
 Want to strip the minimum or the maximum?
 Use bash's string substitution.

 There are two types of substitution: one to strip a prefix `#` and `##`, one to strip a suffix `%` and `%%`.
-The two forms are "minimal" and "maximal" - `#` strips the minimum preifx while `##` strips the maximum prefix.
+The two forms are "minimal" and "maximal" - `#` strips the minimum prefix while `##` strips the maximum prefix.
 These prefixes support literal characters as well as [bash's glob syntax](https://tldp.org/LDP/abs/html/globbingref.html).

+In my opinion, this is best understood through examples and best learned by trying it out on your own.

 ```bash
 ########################################